EMPLOYMENT

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.

-While performing the duties of this job, the employee is occasionally exposed to outside weather conditions and moving mechanical parts.
+While performing the duties of this job, the employee is occasionally exposed to moving vehicles, fumes or airborne particles, and outside weather conditions.
 The noise level in the work environment is usually moderate.

 ESSENTIAL DUTIES AND RESPONSIBILITIES